 - your history (describing your asthma symptoms now and in the past)

 - listening to your breathing with a stethoscope

-- checking how your lungs are working with breathing tests such as a peak flow meter (a device which can measure changes in your breathing over the day) and spirometry (a machine that measures lung function for those above 5 years old).
+- checking how your lungs are working with breathing tests, such as a peak flow meter (a device that measures changes in your breathing over the day) and spirometry (a machine that measures lung function).

-Once a diagnosis is made, your doctor will prescribe the type of medicines you need to take and will also set up an asthma action plan.
-This plan will remind you how to manage your asthma on a daily basis and how to recognise and manage your asthma when your symptoms get worse.
+Once a diagnosis is made, your doctor will prescribe the type of medicines you need to take and will set up an asthma action plan.
+This plan reminds you how to manage your asthma every day and how to recognise and manage your asthma when your symptoms get worse.